chainguard-images/images/images/rust/README.md

 For runtime, you can use a multi-stage Dockerfile or similar technique to run your compiled binaries on an even more slimmed down image.
-The exact image will depend on your application, but `static`, `glibc-dynamic`, or `cc` should work.
+The exact image will depend on your application, but `static` or `glibc-dynamic` should work.

-This sample Dockerfile shows how to get a basic build up and running on `cc`.
+This sample Dockerfile shows how to get a basic build up and running on `glibc-dynamic`.
 There's one build argument, `PACKAGE`, that needs to be replaced with the name of your rust package.

 ```Dockerfile